prettyboy42/tritoninferenceserver-vllm/docs/user_guide/response_cache.md

 the overall performance due to the overhead of managing and communicating with the cache.

+## Ensemble Model Caching

+Top-level requests to ensemble models support caching if all composing models within the ensemble support caching as well.

+Similarly, if a composing model in the ensemble doesn't support caching, then the ensemble model would inherit this limitation and not support caching either.
+See the known limitations below for what types of models support caching.

+A cache hit on an ensemble will skip sending requests to the composing models entirely, and return the cached response from the ensemble model.

+A cache miss on an ensemble will fallback to standard inference and the request will proceed to the composing models as usual.

+The ensemble and its composing models can independently enable caching, and each maintain their own caches when enabled.
+It is possible for a request to be a cache miss at the ensemble level, but then for an intermediate model within the ensemble to have a cache hit, depending on the inputs and outputs of models being composed.
+Composing models do not need to enable caching to enable it at the ensemble level.

 ## Known Limitations

 - Only input tensors located in CPU memory will be hashable for accessing the